-But, there is always soup.
-Right?
-Yes.
-Let’s talk about soup today.
-Let’s talk about creamy, velvety mushroom soup.
+Let’s talk about soup today!
+Let’s talk about creamy, velvety homemade cream of mushroom soup.

-But somewhere in my twenties I found out a few of my favorite recipes called for a can of cream of mushroom soup.
+This soup is a favorite enjoyed alone and as I started to learn to cook I also realized that my favorite recipes called for a can of cream of mushroom soup.
 My favorite casseroles.
-My favorites stews and pot roasts.
+My favorite stews and pot roasts.

 I found a real good recipe at Food.com but it had quite a bit of white flour.
 So I did more research.
 Adjusted.
-And found a healthier substitution for the can of cream of mushroom soup.
+And found a healthier, tastier substitution for the can of cream of mushroom soup.

 Homemade Cream of Mushroom Soup